flatironinstitute/CaImAn/README.md

 * [mesmerize-core](https://github.com/nel-lab/mesmerize-core): parameter optimization, data organization and visualizations with Caiman
 * [improv](https://github.com/project-improv/improv):  a platform for creating online analysis workflows that lets you use Caiman in real time (e.g., for all-optical experiments)

 If you have questions about these related packages please reach out to their maintainers directly.
+If you would like your software to be in this list, please contact one of the developers or open an issue.

 # Citing Caimian and related papers
 If you publish a paper that relied on Caiman, we kindly ask that you [cite Giovannucci et al., 2019](https://elifesciences.org/articles/38173):